No-Bake White Chocolate Pumpkin Fudge

 Having friends over tonight?
 Make this fudge.

 Going out?
-Make this fudge and take it with you.
+Make this white chocolate pumpkin fudge and take it with you.

 Staying at home by yourself?
 Make this fudge.
-But only 1/4 of the batch or you’ll have an aching tummy.
+But only 1/4 of the batch or you’re going to eat it all and have an aching tummy.

 Anyway, this fudge?
 It’s like pumpkin pie but without that pesky crust.
 And way creamier, quicker and delicious.
-And it happens to be vegan, if you can find vegan white chocolate.
+Or actually… maybe not creamier than my vegan pumpkin pie.
+It’s hard to compete with that pie!

 I know a lot of people don’t like white chocolate but I don’t think that they’d mind it in this fudge.
 They might not even know it’s in there unless you tell them.
 But maybe my opinion isn’t valid because I am obsessed with white chocolate pumpkin desserts…